ethereum/consensus-specs/specs/phase0/validator.md

 ## Phase 0 attestation subnet stability

-Because Phase 0 does not have shards and thus does not have Shard Committees, there is no stable backbone to the attestation subnets (`committee_index{subnet_id}_beacon_attestation`).
+Because Phase 0 does not have shards and thus does not have Shard Committees, there is no stable backbone to the attestation subnets (`beacon_attestation_{subnet_id}`).
 To provide this stability, each validator must:

 * Randomly select and remain subscribed to `RANDOM_SUBNETS_PER_VALIDATOR` attestation subnets
 * Maintain advertisement of the randomly selected subnets in their node's ENR `attnets` entry by setting the randomly selected `subnet_id` bits to `True` (e.g. `ENR["attnets"][subnet_id] = True`) for all persistent attestation subnets